 Data Observability is the process of diagnosing the health of the entire data value chain by viewing its outputs in order to proactively find and mitigate the issues.

 In this article, you will gain information about Data Observability.
-You will also gain a holistic understanding of its importance, the 5 pillars of Data Observability, comparison between Data Observability and Data Monitoring.
-You will also come to know about the top 5 Data Observability tools and their key features.
+You will also gain a holistic understanding of its importance, the five pillars of Data Observability, and the comparison between Data Observability and Data Monitoring.
+You will also learn about the top 6 data observation tools and their key features.

 What is Data Observability?